open-policy-agent/eopa/docs/enterprise-opa/how-to/install/kubernetes.md

 ```

-### Connecting to the Enterprise OPA API using a Service & Ingress
+### Connecting to the EOPA API using a Service & Ingress

 This method is more suitable in the following scenarios:

-- You want to run Enterprise OPA in production and have other services in the cluster that depend on it.
+- You want to run EOPA in production and have other services in the cluster that depend on it.
-- When benchmarking Enterprise OPA from within the cluster.
+- When benchmarking EOPA from within the cluster.

 First, create a Service resource.
-This will give Enterprise OPA a record in the Kubernetes DNS and make it accessible from other pods in the cluster at `enterprise-opa.eopa.svc.cluster.local:8181`.
+This will give EOPA a record in the Kubernetes DNS and make it accessible from other pods in the cluster at `enterprise-opa.eopa.svc.cluster.local:8181`.

 ```yaml
 kind: Service